 Prerequisite: Dean Approval.

 Students engage in a supervised experience with an activity of personal and public concern; the fieldwork component may comprise service-learning, internship, or other types of experiential learning.
 Students are required to complete the fieldwork component as well as threaded discussions, assigned readings, and written evaluations and reflections of the readings.
 Also, as a part of the reflection process, students will evaluate and analyze their fieldwork experience.
 Each learning experience project will require a minimum of 7 hours a week on site in addition to course requirements.
 May be repeated for a total of 6 credits upon Dean approval.
-Online only.
 1-3 credits.

 BUSU 610 Data Analysis for Decision Making